 Introduction of the internal assessor for the openETCS project and the CENELEC compliance (All4Tec)

-- The traceability of the overall documents (requirements, Change requests, National Rules and National tracks, Functional Interface Specification, designer choices...) has to be precisely defined, and be consistent with the Quality Assurance Plan (currently under construction). - The competencies of each person taking part in the SSRS Redaction has to be detailed and given.
-The document responsible has to identify the competencies needs for the SSRS redaction (needed competencies Matrix), then gather people's competencies for those planed for the SSRS redaction (actual competencies matrix), then fil the training plan or provide the necessary skills to the team in order to fill the required competencies.
-This point is strongly related to the Quality Assessment Plan (currently under construction). - The configuration management of the document, that will have to be compliant with the Configuration Management Plan and the Quality Assurance Plan.
+- The traceability of the overall documents (requirements, Change requests, National Rules and National tracks, Functional Interface Specification, designer choices...) has to be precisely defined, and be consistent with the Quality Assurance Plan (work in progress). - The competencies of each person taking part in the SSRS composition has to be detailed and given.
+The individual responsible for the creation of the document has to identify the competencies needs for the SSRS redaction (needed competencies Matrix), then gather people's competencies for those planned for the SSRS creation (actual competencies matrix), then fill the training plan or provide the necessary skills to the team in order to fill the required competencies.
+This point is strongly related to the Quality Assessment Plan (work in progress). - The configuration management of the document that will have to be compliant with the Configuration Management Plan and the Quality Assurance Plan.

 Working session